akarthik10/akshara/README.md

 ## Mac OSX
 Download: [Akshara v0.0.1 beta](https://github.com/akarthik10/akshara/blob/master/Mac/Akshara.dmg?raw=true)
 ### Instructions:
 Download the installer and double-click on it to open.
-Then, double click on Akshara icon to open app.
+Then, right-click (do not double-click) on Akshara icon and select Open to open the app.
 You may also drag the Akshara icon to your Applications directory to install the app.

 ## Android